-- (1) The contractor's use of trainees in conformance with the approved training program; - (2) The number of trainees and hours completed on the project as reported on the OJT Project Completion in the Department's online OJT System; - (3) Any GFE documentation submitted by the contractor throughout the life of the project as to why the contract OJT goal was not met; - (4) Whether the trainees used in the project were a minority, woman or disadvantaged individual
+- 1. The contractor's use of trainees in conformance with the approved training program; - 2.
+The number of trainees and hours completed on the project as reported on the OJT Project Completion in the Department's online OJT System; - 3.
+Any GFE documentation submitted by the contractor throughout the life of the project as to why the contract OJT goal was not met; - 4.
+Whether the trainees used in the project were a minority, woman or disadvantaged individual in compliance with approved training programs through GFE documentation, a completion cover letter will be issued to the contractor from BECO.

-As mentioned in Section 3, contractors shall submit OJT Completion and Banked Hours within 60 business days of completion of training through the Department's online OJT System at https://adot.dbesystem.com.
-If the contractor has met the project's OJT goal or found to be in compliance with approved training program through GFE documentation, a completion cover letter will be issued to the contractor from BECO.
+As mentioned in Section 3, contractors shall submit OJT Completion and Banked Hours within 60 business days of completion of training through the Department's DOORS website at adotdoors.dbesystem.com.
+If the contractor has met the project's OJT goal or found to be